B7rian/ripsum/README.md

 # Testing

 `make check` will run sha256sum and ripsum and compare the output.
-The tests is run on the taskflow subdirectory by default but you can change it in the Makefile to use your own dataset.
+The tests are run on the taskflow subdirectory by default but you can change the Makefile to use your own dataset.
 For example, before release I run the tests on about 167000 files on a 1TB external drive and make sure the results match.

 # Performance

 ## CPU Utilization
-ripsum utilize as much of your CPU(s) as it can and will likely saturate the I/ O bandwidth on your system.
-You can infer that your I/O bandwidth is saturated if ripsum is running a large job and CPU utilization is less than 100% - in this case ripsum can't get the data off of the filesystem fast enough to keep the CPU(s) busy.
+ripsum utilize as much of your CPU as it can and will likely saturate the I/ O bandwidth on your system.
+You can infer that your I/O bandwidth is saturated if ripsum is running a large job and CPU utilization is less than 100% - in this case ripsum can't get the data off of the filesystem fast enough to keep the CPU busy.

 Actual speedup vs. find+sha256sum depends on your system.
 For example, on systems with slower cores and/or fast I/O, you might see 4 or more cores heavily utilized and a speedup approaching